-Ordinary, overlooked, 12-year-old Pelle (played by Oscar Dietz) is transformed into an extraordinary superhero after he is bitten by a super-ant and inherits its abilities.
-Overnight, the boy whom nobody noticed becomes a local hero dubbed “Antboy.”
+In the movie Antboy (rated PG) ordinary, overlooked, 12-year-old Pelle (played by Oscar Dietz) is transformed into a superhero after he is bitten by a super-ant.
+Overnight, he becomes the hero “Antboy.”
 With the help of his sidekick, Wilhelm, climbing walls, flipping cars, stopping robbers, and saving babies all become part of his new dream life.
 But all this changes when super-villain “The Flea” kidnaps a pretty girl from Pelle’s school.
-Antboy, Wilhelm, and the missing girl’s sister Ida must fight this treacherous evil, rescue the damsel in distress, save the town from a super-villain, and be home in time for dinner.
+Antboy, Wilhelm, and the missing girl’s sister Ida must rescue the damsel in distress, save the town from a super-villain, and be home in time for dinner.

 Here is the Antboy himself, Oscar Dietz, to tell you what it was like making this movie.